A more nutritious fig newton made gluten free and vegan!! You won’t believe how sophisticated these taste compared to the original!

 - 2 tablespoons chia mealor flax meal

 - ¾ cup coconut palm sugar(or brown sugar, or up to half liquid stevia)

 - 2 teaspoons vanilla

-- 1 cup oat flour (make your own by whirring rolled oats in a coffee grinder)
+- 1 cup gluten free oat flour (make your own by whirring rolled oats in a coffee grinder)

 - In a small saucepan, cook the filling ingredients over a low simmer for 10-20 minutes.
 Mash periodically, adding more water as necessary.
 I always seem to use a cup or more of water as my figs are very dry.
 You want the end moisture to be thick and moist like a thick jelly.
 Just keep mashing around until the pieces are mostly broken down.
 If you have kiddos averse to texture, you could puree the mixture in a food processor.

 - In a large mixing bowl, mix the chia meal and room temp milk.
 Add in the palm sugar and vanilla.
 While continually whisking, pour in the melted coconut oil.

 - Sprinkle in the dry ingredients, in order.

 - Using your whisk,lightly mix the dry ingredients before whisking more thoroughly into the wet.
 Stir until a wet dough is formed.